-OutsideLeft's own in-house self-appointed style expert, Fancylad, has just returned from his two-month long sabbatical in Jamaica.
-He's tanned, refreshed and ready to answer all of your nagging questions on fads, fashion, vanity, style and the gentleman's code of conduct.
+OUTSIDELEFT's own in-house self-appointed style expert, Fancylad has just returned from a month-long sabbatical in Jamaica.
+He's tanned, refreshed, his "chakras are alligned," and he's ready to answer all of your nagging questions on fads, fashion, vanity, style, and the gentleman's code of conduct.

 There are two schools of thought on this one.
 Being discreet to the point of affectation, I remove the bands before smoking.
 I've noticed that most smokers do not, apparently on the theory that "If you've got it, flaunt it."
 But one friend of mine says it's okay to leave them on, lest you damage the wrapper in removing the band.
 So is someone is calling you on when you're whipping around your Cohiba, at least you have an excuse.